-At the time of the Plan's initial submission, not all stakeholder engagement and outreach events have been completed.
+At the time of this submission, not all stakeholder engagement and outreach events have been completed.
 This Plan will be updated as needed as results and feedback are received.
 Initial results, based on activities conducted through July 2022, are listed below.